 Panther Hollow Watershed at a glance

 This 300-acre watershed includes parts of Squirrel Hill, Oakland and Schenley Park.
 This watershed has a number of unique features:

 - Two of the last remaining above-ground streams in Pittsburgh

-- A popular area where thousands of people live, work and play
+- Thousands of people live, work and play in this popular area

 - 72 forested acres that greatly benefit a frequently flooded sewershed